 I was reading a guide to breath meditation tonight.
 The author’s recommendations were that if you focus on the breath, you shouldn’t try to control it, but if you find yourself controlling the breath, don’t try to control the controlling.
-And that was the point when I put the book down.
+That was where I put the book down.

 This is probably the most important skill you need as a meditator: watching your own mind as it’s making choices, and then looking at the results.
 When you can watch that, you can begin to gain a sense of what works and what doesn’t work, what’s skillful and what’s not, where the different pains and sufferings you’re dealing with come from.
 Then you can do something about them.

 Now, the solution is not to do nothing at all.
-Because even the choice not to do anything is a kind of doing, and in the meantime, you don’t learn any skills.
-Because as long as the mind is going to be making choices, you want to teach it to make skillful choices.
-And you do that by watching it.
+After all, even the choice not to do anything is a kind of doing, and in the meantime, you don’t learn any skills.
+As long as the mind is going to be making choices, you want to teach it to make skillful choices.
+You do that by watching it.

 This is the way it is so often with our mind.
 We think we’re going to meditate, but something comes along and lures us off the chair.
 So don’t fall for the tricks the mind can play on you.
 If something else claims to be more important, or whatever the trick may be the mind has to play on you, don’t leave the chair.
 You want to stay there so you can watch.
 You’re in the position of power.
 That’s what it means to be in the chair, not that you’re just watching the show.
 You’re exerting your intention to be watching these things and not to get pulled into their games.
 You’ve got your purpose in being here, which is to understand what’s going on, so that you can do it more skillfully.